What are Virtual Power Plants (VPPs) in Australia?⚡[2025]

 Posted 26 Nov

-Virtual Power Plants: What's a VPP and Should You Join One?
+What's a Virtual Power Plant (VPP): Should You Join One?

 We're developing into a world where individual homes and businesses are happily producing their own power, but not-so happily overloading the grid when the sun is shining.
 This results in instability and chaos in the grid with an over-abundance of solar energy during the daytime, but none at nighttime when the sun is down.